 Since solar energy systems are new to many communities, the construction process may be unfamiliar, leading enforcement staff to be more cautious than they might be for other projects.
 Unfortunately, this can lead to a slower and more complicated permitting process, which can significantly increase the cost of a solar energy system.

 A simplified permitting process helps address this problem.
 The term “simplified permit process” refers to an organized permitting process by which a majority of small photovoltaic (PV) systems can be permitted quickly and easily.
 It is intended to simplify the structural and electrical review of a small PV system project, establish guidelines to determine when a PV project is within the boundaries of typical, well-engineered systems, and minimize the need for detailed engineering studies and unnecessary delays.
 The streamlined process is not intended to circumvent the engineering process; it is intended to show clear conformity to code requirements.
-For more on the simplified permit process see the

 When several different departments review the permit application package, this often lengthens review times.
 A simplified permit process authorizes one individual to conduct the review, rather than multiple departments.
 One way to accomplish this is through a memorandum of understanding (MOU) with each of the departments that traditionally review a permit package.
 When necessary, more complicated projects can still include review and signoff from multiple departments.